 When is a trademark symbol required with the University logo?

 The University claims trademark on word marks and logos.
 When they are printed on products such as shirts, hats, mugs, and all others for distribution or resale, the logo must include the ™ symbol.
-Also, the products must be printed by a licensed vendor through the University’s licensing administration partner, Learfield Licensing Partners.
-For questions, please contact Alex Rhea (email@example.com).
+Also, the products must be printed by a licensed vendor through the University’s licensing partner, Nexus Licensing Group.
+For questions, please contact Meg Keniston (email@example.com).